espocrm/documentation/docs/extensions/google-integration/contacts.md

 If everything went fine, a green label *Connected* should show up.

-**Important**: If you connected succesfully, but *Google Contacts* checkbox didn't show up, that means that the administrator did not grant you access to *Google Contacts* scope.
+**Important**: If you connected successfully, but *Google Contacts* checkbox didn't show up, that means that the administrator did not grant you access to *Google Contacts* scope.

 Check *Google Calendar* checkbox.
 You can select *Google Contacts Groups*, to which EspoCRM records will be pushed.